spacemeshos/smrepl/README.md

 The CLI Wallet is designed for developers who want to hack on the Spacemesh platform.
 For non-devs we recommend using Smapp - the Spacemesh App.
 [Smapp](https://github.com/spacemeshos/smapp) is available for all major desktop platforms and includes a wallet.

+## Functionality
+The CLI wallet implements this [mini spec](https://github.com/spacemeshos/product/blob/master/cli_wallet_spec.md).
+See below on how to use with any network.

 ## Building

 ### Build for your current platform with go: